SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-ec2.md

 **Orchestrator security group**

-The EC2 security group for the SlipStream Orchestrator.
-This security group need to allow TCP connexions from the Orchestrator itself to the SlipStream server and to the EC2 API.
+The EC2 security group should allow TCP connexions from the Orchestrator itself to the SlipStream server and to the EC2 API.
-The default security group named `default` should work perfectly.
+The default security group named `default` should normally work perfectly.

 **Image Id of the Orchestrator**

 The image id of the Orchestrator needs to match a Linux image with `wget` and `python` installed.
-An Ubuntu 12.04 will do the job perfectly (for the region `eu-west-1` the image id is `ami-a0dd3dd7`).
+An Ubuntu 12.04 will do the job perfectly (at the time or writing, for the region `eu-west-1` the image id is `ami-a0dd3dd7`).
-On EC2 image ids start with `ami-`.
+EC2 image ids start with `ami-`.
 You can found them in the EC2 web interface.

 **Quota**

-The quota is an internal feature of SlipStream which enable the SlipStream administrator to set a global quota for all users of a specified connector.
+The quota is SlipStream feature which enable the SlipStream administrator to set a default quota for all users of a specified connector.
 You can also override this value per user in the user profile.
-If this feature is disabled in SlipStream you can leave this field blank.
+If this feature is disabled in the *SlipStream Advanced* section of this page, you can leave this field blank.

 **Orchestrator instance type**

-The instance type is a name which is linked to an hardware specification defined by EC2.
+The instance type is a name which is linked to a hardware specification defined by EC2.
-You can find the list of all possible values here: [https://aws.amazon.com/ec2/instance-types/]https://aws.amazon.com/ec2/instance-types/
+You can find the list of all possible values [here](https://aws.amazon.com/ec2/instance-types/).
-The Orchestrator don't need a big amount of ressources so you can choose a small instance type (like `t1.micro` or `m1.small`).
+The Orchestrator doesn't need a big amount of resources so you can choose a small instance type (like `t1.micro` or `m1.small`).

 Configure native images for this connector instance
 ----

-Now you need to update SlipStream base images to add the image id and some parameters for EC2.
+Now you need to update SlipStream native images to add the image id and some parameters for OpenStack.

-Please go on a SlipStream base image (eg: Ubuntu 12.04) and click on the `Edit` button.
+Please go on a SlipStream base image (e.g. Ubuntu 12.04) and click on the *Edit* button.
 Add the image id for EC2 in the section named *Cloud Image Identifiers and Image Hierarchy*.

-And then configure the default instance type and the default security groups list on the tab *EC2* of the section *Cloud Configuration*.
+And then configure the default amount of CPU and RAM on the tab *ec2* (or the name you gave your EC2 connector earlier) of the section *Cloud Configuration*.

 User credentials
 ----

-The last step is to tell to your users to configure their credentials for EC2 in their user profile.
+Now that the connector is configured and the native images updated, inform your users that they need to configure their credentials for EC2 in their user profile to take advantage of your new connector.

 <span class='contact-us-placeholder'></span>